 MLD (manual lymphatic drainage) is the clinical term for lymphatic massage therapy.
 By either name, the goal is the same - to reduce and relieve your swelling.

 Yes it is.
-The goal of 'regular' massage is to relax and soften muscles.
+In broad terms, the goal of 'regular' massage is to relax and soften muscles.
 The goal of lymphatic massage therapy is to move lymph fluid and relieve swelling.
 The techniques used are different.
 The training and credentials needed are different too.

 Everyone!
 We've treated clients as young as 3 months, and as young-at-heart as 95 years.